National Archives: Trump took classified items to Mar-a-Lago - NewsBreak

 National Archives: Trump took classified items to Mar-a-Lago

-Classified information was found in the 15 boxes of White House records that were stored at former President Donald Trump ’s Mar-a-Lago residence, the National Archives and Records Administration said in a letter that confirmed the matter has been sent to the Justice Department.
+WASHINGTON — (AP) — Classified information was found in the 15 boxes of White House records that were stored at former President Donald Trump’s Mar-a-Lago residence, the National Archives and Records Administration said in a letter that confirmed the matter has been sent to the Justice Department.

 The Friday letter from the agency follows numerous reports around Trump's handling of sensitive and even classified information during his time as president and after he left the White House.
 The revelation could also interest federal investigators responsible for policing the handling of government secrets, though the Justice Department and FBI have not indicated they will pursue.